JohnAskew/exasol_tc_watchdog/README.md

 # desc:
        Configuraable script to kill transaction conflicts and log an entry in the tc_log table (created in this script).
-If there are no current transaction conflicts, then runnning this script will not impact anything; it will complete successfully without taking any action
+If there are no current transaction conflicts, then runnning this script is harmless.
+       This script will fail if NO transaction conflicts are found meeting the arguments criteria.
+We fail the script if no transaction conflict is found for purposes of automation and checking return codes.

 # configurations:
     armed